Everyone

 Apply for paid parental leave – Inland Revenue(external link)

-Transferring parent leave payments
+Transferring parental leave payments

 Parental leave payments are payable for 1 continuous period of up to 26 weeks.
 You can transfer some or all your parental leave payments to your partner.